David Sidoo: College admissions bribery

 In March 2019, Sidoo was named as one of the alleged parent perpetrators of the 2019 college admissions bribery scandal.
 Multiple sources reported on allegations Sidoo had paid money to illegally aid his two sons in getting accepted into American colleges.

 As alleged in the FBI indictment, Sidoo paid $100,000 to have a test-taker impersonate his older son, so that the latter's SAT test scores were improved.
 The scores were sent to Chapman University, which his son later attended.
 According to the FBI, Sidoo paid an additional $100,000 to have his younger son's test taken in the same, fraudulent way.
-CBC News later reported that Sidoo had also paid a test-taker to fake a high school exam on behalf of his son in 2012.
+Citing the FBI indictment, CBC News later reported that Sidoo had also paid a test-taker to fake a high school exam on behalf of his son in 2012.
 The affected scores were sent to Yale, Georgetown and the University of California, Berkeley, the latter of which his younger son eventually attended.
 The FBI indictment noted that Sidoo had been in contact with other perpetrators of the college admission scandal in 2018, and in October of that year recorded a phone call in which Sidoo discussed obtaining a GMAT score for his older son, who intended to apply to business school.

 Sidoo pleaded not guilty before a federal court in Massachusetts on 15 March 2019.
 In light of the 2019 college admissions bribery scandal, Sidoo stepped down as the CEO of Advantage Lithium, East West Petroleum, and Seaway Energy Services.
 Sidoo also resigned as a director of American Helium, Meridius Resources Ltd., Liberty Defense Holdings Ltd., and National Green Biomed Ltd. in mid-March 2019.

 Sidoo pleaded guilty to fraud in the aforementioned matter on March 13, 2020.
 The sentencing took place on July 15, 2020, and he was sentenced to 90 days in prison, one year supervised release and a $250,000 fine.
 Sidoo spent the first 14 days in solitary confinement under pandemic quarantine procedures.
-Sidoo reported to SeaTac Federal Dentention Center on September 23, 2020 and was released on December 17, 2020.
+Sidoo reported to SeaTac Federal Detention Center on September 23, 2020 and was released on December 17, 2020.

 Sidoo asked that his name be removed from the University of British Columbia football field.
 Sidoo's appointment to the Order of British Columbia in 2016 was rescinded on June 12, 2020.
 Sidoo is the first person to be stripped of the Order.
 Sidoo withdrew as a member of the B.C.
 Sports Hall of Fame on July 31, 2020.
 Sidoo is inadmissible to the United States as a result of the felony conviction.

 SEC fraud complaint

-In April 2022, the U.S. Securities and Exchange Commission named Sidoo in a complaint, alleging his involvement in a pump and dump scheme.
+In April 2022, the U.S. Securities and Exchange Commission named Sidoo in a complaint, alleging his involvement in a pump and dump scheme with Ronald Bauer.